wingillis/wingillis.github.io/_posts/2016-11-11-finger-possible.md

 ---
 # Finger Possible

-This post is going to be about a small side project I worked on about a year ago.
+This post is on a project that I worked on in 2015-2016.

 * TOC
 {:toc}

 ## Problem

-As I am going about my day, sometimes I have ideas that I really want to write down, or I need to remember something so I must write it into a to-do list.
-When I'm on the go, it is difficult to write in anything except my phone because that is usually all I bring with me.
-I really dislike typing things on my phone when I am moving - it is difficult to watch what is in front of me, and difficult to hit the right keys without looking at the phone.

-This (and the burning desire to accomplish a goal of programming while biking) has inspired me to think about different human-computer input regimes.
-First of all, the keyboard is a slow, limiting device.
-One has to sit down in front of it and place their fingers on precise areas of the keyboard to produce coherent output.
-In my opinion, this does not work well for touch screen keyboards.
-There is no tactile feedback to say where hands should go - only visual feedback, meaning you have to look down while writing.
+Throughout the day I have ideas or to-dos I want to remember.
+However, I usually only carry my phone around with me.
+If I'm on the move, it's very difficult to write down my ideas on my phone and watch what's in front of me.
+This (and the desire to program while biking) has inspired me to think about different ways humans can interact with computers.
+One such interaction that could use updating is the keyboard.
+The keyboard is a slow, limiting device.
+One has to sit in front of it and place their fingers on precise points (the keys) to produce coherent output.
+In my experience, this is especially inefficient with touch screen keyboards.
+There is no tactile feedback - only visual feedback, meaning you have to look down while writing.

 ## Idea